ctoruno/LAC-Reports/Outputs/Jamaica/Method/Jamaica_method.md

                                 <p class="mb-4">
                                     To present an image that accurately portrays the rule of law as experienced by ordinary people, data in this report is drawn from the General Population Poll (GPP), an original data source designed and collected by the World Justice Project (WJP).
 The GPP captures the experiences and perceptions of ordinary citizens concerning the performance of the state and its agents and the actual operation of the legal framework in their country.
                                     <br><br>
                                     The General Population Poll used to collect data in Jamaica in 2022 features several new questions that highlight perceptions on issues salient to the region, including corruption, authoritarian behaviors, police performance, criminal justice, and security.
 In total, the General Population Poll questionnaire includes 172 perception-based questions and 122 experience-based questions, along with sociodemographic information on all respondents.
-Additionally, the GPP in Jamaica was administered to a sample of 531 respondents.
+Additionally, the GPP in Jamaica was administered to a sample of 1,001 respondents.
                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Jamaica was conducted for the <i>WJP's The Rule of Law in Jamaica: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, U.S.A.
-StatMark Group administered the surveys between 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+StatMark Group administered the surveys between June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
 The target population group for this survey included Jamaicans aged 18 years or older residing across 15 cities throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
-                                    The General Population Poll in Jamaica represents an achieved total sample size of 531 interviews distributed proportionally across three regions.
+                                    The General Population Poll in Jamaica represents an achieved total sample size of 1,001 interviews distributed proportionally across three regions.
 StatMark Group based the sampling frame on 2018 census figures from the Statistical Institute of Jamaica (STATIN), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English, can be found in the Appendix of this report.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
-                                    Regions were selected to achieve a nationally representative sample of the country based on population density and geographic coverage.
-Within cities, parishes were selected as primary sampling units using probability proportional to size sampling.
-Neighborhoods within the primary sampling units were selected at random, and each house within the selected segment was approached.
-Within the sampled segments, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
+                                    Regions and parishes were selected to achieve a nationally representative sample of the country based on population density and geographic coverage.
+Within parishes, cities were then selected as primary sampling units using probability proportional to size sampling.
+Neighborhood blocks within the primary sampling units were selected at random, and each house within the selected enumeration area was approached.
+Within each enumeration area, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                 </p>
                             </div>
                         </div>